 Yes.
 Before your in-person visit, I assemble a private shortlist of currently-listed and off-market properties matching your criteria.
 Each gets a personal video walkthrough covering architect's intent, lot characteristics, and honest pros and cons — so your on-the-ground visit focuses only on final-round candidates.

 Yes.
-A significant share of Dominion transactions occur off-market, particularly at the upper end ($4M+).
-Many owners prefer the discretion of a private sale over public MLS exposure.
-As a resident and HOA Board member, I frequently learn of homes quietly coming available weeks or months before they would hit the MLS.
-Relocating buyers and sellers exploring a potential move are both well-served by engaging a Dominion-resident Realtor early.
+A share of Dominion transactions occur off-market, particularly at the upper end.
+Some owners prefer the discretion of a private sale over public MLS exposure.
+As a resident, HOA Board member, and member of the top luxury real estate group in San Antonio, I am sometimes aware of homes coming available before they hit the MLS.
+Relocating buyers and sellers exploring a potential move both benefit from engaging a Dominion-resident Realtor early.

-A listing consultation begins with a private property walk-through, a detailed comparative market analysis drawing on actual Dominion closings (including off-market sales I have direct knowledge of), a preparation-and-staging discussion, a professional photography and videography plan through the Jason Glast Group's in-house creative team, and a discussion of public vs. quiet-launch marketing strategy.
+A listing consultation typically includes a private property walk-through, a comparative market analysis drawing on actual Dominion closings, a preparation and staging discussion, a professional photography and videography plan, and a discussion of public vs. quiet-launch marketing strategy.
 There is no fee for the initial consultation.

 If your question isn't covered above, send it my way.
 I personally answer every inquiry — and the best questions end up as additions to this page.